johnmn3/poly-map/README.md

-# poly-map
+# `wrap` map

 _"map type maps"_

-`poly-map` provides a highly flexible way to create specialized map-like data structures in Clojure and ClojureScript.
+`wrap` maps provide a flexible way to create specialized map-like data structures in Clojure and ClojureScript.
 It allows you to intercept and customize standard map operations like `get`, `assoc`, `dissoc`, function invocation, printing, and more.
 This enables built-in validation, side effects, lazy loading, default values, case-insensitive keys, and other custom behaviors without needing to reimplement all the underlying map interfaces.

 Think of it as adding middleware or aspects directly to your map data structure.
 It offers two ways to customize behavior:

 1.  **High-Level API:** The casual and easy way.
 Uses simple keywords (e.g., `:get`, `:assoc`) to attach handlers for common map operations.
 Easier to use for most scenarios in applications or application specific data wrangling.
-2.  **Low-Level API:** Provides fine-grained control by allowing overrides for specific underlying protocol/interface methods using namespaced keywords (e.g., `::pm/valAt_k_nf`, `::tpm/assoc_k_v`).
+2.  **Low-Level API:** Provides fine-grained control by allowing overrides for specific underlying protocol/interface methods using namespaced keywords (e.g., `:valAt_k_nf`, `:T_assoc_k_v`).
 Useful for advanced cases or overriding methods not exposed by the high-level API.
-Prefer the low-level API when building libraries on top of poly-maps.
-API versions are guaranteed remain stable.
+Prefer the low-level API when building libraries on top of `wrap` maps.
+Low level API versions are guaranteed remain stable.

 ## Motivation